Invasive Species in Nova Scotia

 Red-eared Sliders

-Fact Sheet Reptile Trachemys scripta elegans Description Pond Sliders have brown to olive green coloured shells, with a slight keel running down the center.
-Green-black
+REPTILE Trachemys scripta elegans Description Red-eared Sliders have brown to olive green coloured shells, with a slight keel running down the center.
+Green-black stripes run along the body.
+Sliders are

 Read More »